-- 6.7.1 Between the first and second heats of pulling each day, teams will have the option of placing their tractors in a quarantine area, which will allow them to bypass engine teching for the second heat.
+- 6.7.1 Teams will have the option of placing their tractors in a quarantine area between pulling heats, allowing them to bypass engine teching for the next heat.
 Teams are allowed to have 2 people in the area making any adjustments necessary.
 Teams will have the option to go back to the pits with the tractor, but must go through engine teching before second heat. - 6.7.2 A quarantine area will be setup during the last pull on Sunday for Final Quarantine.
 Team Captains will be given 10 minutes from the time of the last pull to file any protests or questions with the Rules Chair regarding any of the tractors in the tractor pull event.